 It’s important to find the right school that will accommodate your needs.
-You want a training program that will answer all of your questions, like ‘what does a business manager do on the job?’
+You want a training program that will answer all of your questions, like ‘What does a business manager do on the job?’

 You'll also want a school that offers job placement resources with a staff dedicated to helping students find and secure potential employment following graduation.

 Where can you find all these benefits in a comprehensive business management and accounting degree program?
 National Career College!
 We guide students in the skills and knowledge you'll need to reach your professional goals.
-Our program combines the principles of business management with the applications of accounting degree requirements to pursue business manager roles and responsibilities.
+Our program combines the principles of business management with the applications of accounting degree requirements to pursue business management roles and responsibilities.

-Now that you can answer ‘what does a business manager do?’
+Now that you can answer ‘What does a business manager do?’
 It's time to take the first step at National Career College!
 Put your plans into motion by learning business manager roles and responsibilities by applying for a degree opportunity.

 National Career College offers in-person and online accounting and business management courses for all students.
-In only 60 weeks, you could learn what is business management and accounting and seek out opportunities to take on business manager duties.
+In only 60 weeks, you could learn what is a business management and accounting and seek out opportunities to take on business manager duties.